 Our subject librarians can help you with library resources, citing sources, research projects, class assignments and more.
 They are available by video chat, phone and email.

-For general questions, contact us by phone, email or chat.
+For general questions, contact us by phone, email or live chat.

 - All employees are required to complete the COVID-19 health survey before working in Waldo Library.
 This includes checking themselves for a fever or other symptoms.

 - We require all employees and users to wear masks in our facility at all times.
 Use the floor markings to stay six feet apart from others.

 - We have installed plexiglass shields to protect you and our employees during transactions at the service desk.